patrickomatic/keyword_extractor/README.md

   * `term_frequency_strategy` - Can be one of either `:count`, `:boolean`, `:logarithmic` or `:augmented`.
 The difference between these various strategies can be found on the [TF-IDF Wikipedia Page](http://en.wikipedia.org/wiki/Tf%E2%80%93idf#Mathematical_details).
 The default setting is `:augmented`.

   * `stopwords_file` - The path to a file containing a list of custom [stopwords](http://en.wikipedia.org/wiki/Stopwords).
 If set to nil, no stopwords file will be used.
 The file provided should be plain text and have one stopword per line.

+  * `minimum_word_size` - The minimum length of a keyword.
+All keywords with fewer characters than this value will be rejected.
+Default value is 4.